“Getting a quality website is not an expense, but rather an investment.”

 There’s a BIG issue…

 One of the biggest issues many business owners have is writing their content.
-We are working with a respected businessman at the moment in our Introduction to Wow Words Mini Course who has been wanting to post for two years, but hasn’t had the confidence.
+We are working with a respected businessman at the moment in our Wow Words Membership who has been wanting to post for two years, but hasn’t had the confidence.

 He tells me, for him, it comes down to knowing if the content is high quality enough and then having the steps to write it to show the quality.
 The first blog that he wrote following my 5 “S” Content 2 Ca$h methodology is awesome.
 It just needs an edit and a stronger call to action and he is ready to post.